ModellingWebLab/WLDocs/README.md

 Models will be read using our own CellML reading code, [cellmlmanip](https://github.com/ModellingWebLab/cellmlmanip), that reads CellML, creates [SymPy](http://sympy.org/) equations, and can manipulate them (e.g. adding a protocol-defined stimulus).

-**Point of action:** Asif is writing this.
+**Point of action:** _Asif is writing this._

-**Point of action:** Consider CellML 2.0 support.
+**Point of action:** _Consider CellML 2.0 support._

+LibCellML is the planned new library for reading (but not manipulating) CellML 2.0 files.
+We've added Python bindings to it, and would like to use it eventually, provided it has real benefits over a simple plain-Python reader.

 ### Running simulations

 Currently, simulations can be run using either Chaste or a Cython back-end.

-**Point of action:** Replace this with a Cython-only back-end.
+**Point of action:** _Replace this with a Cython-only back-end._

 ## Fitting

-**Point of action:** Michael is co-writing Pints.
+**Point of action:** _Michael is co-writing Pints._

-**Point of action:** The current fitting specification uses model-specific variable annotations, we should experiment with model-agnostic versions instead
+**Point of action:** _The current fitting specification uses model-specific variable annotations, we should experiment with model-agnostic versions instead._

-**Point of action:** Depending on what we decide for the experimental protocol specification language, we need to either replace or extend Aidan's prototype code.
+**Point of action:** _Depending on what we decide for the experimental protocol specification language, we need to either replace or extend Aidan's prototype code._